+Can you Mix kratom and alcohol?
 People take kratom for a variety of reasons.
 Fans of kratom have been known to use it as a pain reliever, an energy booster, or even a sexual stimulant.
 Of course, others enjoy the increased sociability or calm, dreamlike mental state that kratom may cause.
-Naturally, this has inspired many people to wonder if it’s safe to mix kratom with recreational substances –– particularly booze.
+Naturally, this has inspired many people to wonder if it’s safe mixing kratom with alcohol.
 When it comes to kratom and alcohol, though, there isn’t a clear consensus on whether combining the two is a good idea.
 We’ll explore the subject further here:

 Are Alcohol and Kratom Dangerous Together?